 Additionally, installing storm doors and windows will help you keep your home warmer in the winter and cooler in the summer.
 This is because they help prevent cool air from coming inside in the fall and warm air from escaping in the spring.

-On top of that, they’re also easy to install and can be found in most hardware stores for a very small price.
+On top of that, they’re also easy to install and can be found in most hardware stores for a minimal price.

 You should consider adding these shades to your windows if you’re on a tight budget.
 They’ll do a great job at preventing heat from escaping through your windows and help you stay warm during the winter.

 Is your home ready for the upcoming season?
-If not, don’t worry!
-With these strategies and tricks, you’ll be able to weatherproof it in no time.
+If you haven’t, there’s no need to fret!
+With these strategies and tricks, you can weatherproof it in no time.

 Some of the best ways to improve your home’s resiliency against the elements include inspecting your roof, adding insulation, and installing storm doors and windows.
 Also, you can check your gutters for water damage and weatherstrip your doors and windows to minimize energy loss.

 If you want to learn more about the subject or plan to upgrade your home in the future, this guide will be a handy reference.
-You can significantly improve your home comfort and energy efficiency by implementing the tips and tricks mentioned above.
-Good luck!
+You can significantly improve your home comfort and energy efficiency by implementing the abovementioned tips and tricks.